2014–15 Dutch Basketball League

-The 2014–15 Dutch Basketball League season will be the 55th season of the Dutch Basketball League, the highest professional basketball league in the Netherlands.
+The 2014–15 season was the 55th season of the Dutch Basketball League, the highest professional basketball league in the Netherlands.
 The defending champion was Donar from Groningen.

-The league started the season with nine teams, after Matrixx Magixx didn't enter.
+The league started the season with nine teams, after Matrixx Magixx did not enter.
 In December the number of teams was reduced to eight, after Den Helder Kings went bankrupt.

 Top seeded SPM Shoeters won the league, by beating Donar 4–1 in the Finals.

 Teams

 Before the season Matrixx Magixx announced it was withdrawing from the DBL, because the club could not complete its budget.
 Consequently, the league started with nine teams instead of ten.
 In December 2014, Port of Den Helder Kings left as well following its bankruptcy.